AuDigitalHealth/lingo/docs/design/technologies.md

 #### Postgres

 PostgreSQL (often called Postgres) is an advanced, open-source relational database system.
-In Snomio, it's used as the primary data store.
-Key features relevant to Snomio might include:
+In Lingo, it's used as the primary data store.
+Key features relevant to Lingo might include:

 - ACID compliance: Ensures data integrity and reliability
 - Support for complex queries
 - Full-text search capabilities
 - Scalability
-- JSON support: Used within Snomio for the authoring of Products and allows users to store arbitrary structured data on tickets
+- JSON support: Used within Lingo for the authoring of Products and allows users to store arbitrary structured data on tickets

 ### UI